-Bovespa is Latin America’s largest stock exchange.
-There is no longer a live trading floor to visit, but the beautiful main lobby...
+Latin America’s largest stock exchange.
+There is no longer a live trading floor to visit, but the lobby serves as a de facto museum,...

 São Paulo’s first skyscraper, in a gorgeous 1929 Beaux Arts building, features a mansion built on top of its 26th-floor viewing terrace....